neverfap-deluxe/nfd-api/content/articles/BOR--C--paying-the-nofap-maintenance-tax.md

 ---
-  title: "Paying the NeverFap Maintenance Tax"
+  title: "Paying The NeverFap Maintenance Tax"
   description: "Many People Treat Maintainance As An Unnecessary Step, Like A Tax.
 Instead, We Need To View Physical And Mental Maintenance As A Necessity Throughout Our Day."
   date: 2018-12-02
   draft: false